RushingLab/PABU_node/README.md

     - R script to import beep/detection data into a usable format from node microSD cards

   + 04_combine_node.sd.beeps.R
     - R script to combine beep/detection data into a usable format from node microSD cards and the API

+  + 05_rss_by_distance_calibration.R
+    - R script to examine the relationship between RSS values and distance for a given study area using an exponential decay model